pirateIV/hng-stage0-backend/README.md

-# HNG Stage 0 Task: Dyanmic Profile API
+# HNG Stage 0 Task: Dynamic Profile API

 A simple RESTful API endpoint that returns profile information along with dynamic cat facts fetched from an external API.